rbergm/PostBOUND/README.md

     --volume $PWD/vol-postbound:/postbound \
     --volume $PWD/vol-pglab:/pg_lab \
     --publish 5432:5432 \
+    --publish 8888:8888 \
     postbound
 ```

 Adjust the amount of shared memory depending on your machine.
+Note that the initial start of the container will take a
+substantial amount of time.
+This is because the container needs to compile a fresh Postgres server from source, download and
+import workloads, etc. Use `docker logs -f postbound`  to monitor the startup process.

 > [!TIP]
 > Shared memory is used by Postgres for its internal caching and therefore paramount for good server performance.
 > The general recommendation is to set it to at least 1/4 of the available RAM.

 The Postgres server will be available at port 5432 from the host machine (using the user _postbound_ with the same
 password).
+If you plan on using Jupyter for data analysis, also publish port 8888.
 The volume mountpoints provide all internal files from PostBOUND and pg_lab (if used).

 You can connect to the PostBOUND container using the usual